-A quite general sufficient (but not necessary) condition without any explicit regularity assumption on $W$ was proved by Vatutin~\cite{Vat96} for explosion in non-homogenous branching random walks.
-In the homogenous case, the result states that if there exists a sequence of nonnegative reals $(y_n)_{n\in \mathbb N}$ such that $\lim_n y_n = 0$ and
+A quite general sufficient (but not necessary) condition without any explicit regularity assumption on $W$ was proved by Vatutin~\cite{Vat96} for explosion in nonhomogenous branching random walks.
+In the homogenous case, the result states that if there exists a sequence of nonnegative reals $(y_n)_{n\in\mathbb N}$ such that $\lim_n y_n = 0$ and

 then explosion occurs.
-This result is close in spirit to our equivalence theorem, but we stress that the results are distinct---we see no way in which one may be deduced from the other.
+This result is close in spirit to our Equivalence theorem, but we stress that the results are distinct---we see no way in which one may be deduced from the other.

-More precise information on the behaviour and convergence to infinity of $M_n$ can be obtained in the finite mean case and under extra conditions.
-Recall that in the finite mean case, $M_n = \gamma n + o(n)$ for some $\gamma \geq 0$.
-McDiarmid showed in~\cite{McD95} that $M_n -\gamma n = O(\log n)$ under the condition $\E\{Z^2\} <\infty$.
-Recently, Hu and Shi~\cite{HuSh09} proved that if the displacements are bounded and $\E\{Z^{1+\epsilon}\} <\infty$ for any $\epsilon>0$, then conditional on survival, $(M_n-\gamma n)/\log n$ converges in probability but, interestingly, not almost surely.
-(We note in passing that this work and the recent work of A\"idekon-Shi~\cite{AiSh11} provide Seneta-Heyde norming results~\cite{BiKy97} in the boundary case.)
+More precise information on the behavior and convergence to infinity of $M_n$ can be obtained in the finite mean case and under extra conditions.
+Recall that in the finite mean case, $M_n = \gamma n + o(n)$ for some $\gamma\geq0$.
+McDiarmid showed in~\cite{McD95} that $M_n -\gamma n = O(\log n)$ if $\E\{Z^2\} <\infty$ and $W$ has an exponential upper\vadjust{\goodbreak} tail.
+Recently, Hu and Shi~\cite{HuSh09} proved that if the displacements are bounded and \mbox{$\E\{Z^{1+\varepsilon }\} <\infty$} for any $\varepsilon>0$, then, conditional on survival, $(M_n-\gamma n)/\log n$ converges in probability but, interestingly, not almost surely.
+(We note in passing that this work and the recent work of A\"idekon and Shi~\cite{AiSh11} provide Seneta--Heyde norming results~\cite{BiKy97} in the boundary case.)
 Under the extra assumption that $Z$ is bounded, Addario-Berry and Reed~\cite{AdRe09} calculate $\E\{M_n\}$ to within $O(1)$ and prove exponential tail bounds for $\Pr\{|M_n-\E\{M_n\}| > x\}$.
 Extending these results, A\"{i}dekon~\cite{Ai11} proves the convergence of $M_n$ centered around its median for a large class of branching random walks.
-For tightness results in general, under some extra assumptions on the decay of the tail distribution or weight distribution, see Bachmann~\cite{Bac00} and Bramson-Zeitouni~\cite{BrZe09,BrZe07}.
+For tightness results in general, under some extra assumptions on the decay of the tail distribution or weight distribution, see Bachmann~\cite{Bac00} and Bramson and Zeitouni~\cite{BrZe09,BrZe07}.